-Eliminating the consumption of sugar is an issue you hear me talk about a lot around here for a couple of important reasons.
+Eliminating sugar from the diet is an issue you hear me talk about a lot around here for a couple of important reasons.
 First of all, I get new visitors who have never been here before on a daily basis, and thus it is often a new concept for them.
-Since it is one of the cornerstones of my approach to optimizing health and well-being I must present it frequently to newcomers.
+Since it is one of the cornerstones of my approach to optimizing health and well-being, I must present it frequently to newcomers.

 Getting sugar out of the diet takes a great deal of reprogramming of the mind and breaking free from brainwashing and conditioning that we have grown up with over a lifetime.
 That reprogramming is accomplished in large part by having repeated exposure to the new idea.